 Easter is one of those times of the year where thousands of people travel to spend time with their loved ones.
 And if you are among those traveling to their families, keep in mind that flight disruptions might occur.
 More travelers mean higher demand, but that’s not the only possible problem that might cause delays.

 Strikes and walkouts in Spain and Italy might disturb many passengers during the Easter holiday season.

 The beginning of the issues might come earlier than expected.
 Security staff at Madrid airport belonging to the ATES union is threatening to start their action on the 12th of April.
 The indefinite strike is said to be a fight over pay and rosters.

-While usually strike action focuses on a single mode of transportation at a time, this time things are slightly different.
+While usually strike action focuses on a single model of transportation at a time, this time things are slightly different.